Hackcidental/awesome-zero-knowledge/README.md

 - [Disroot](https://disroot.org) - An open-source, end-to-end encrypted anonymous email service.
 - [Proton Mail](https://proton.me/mail) - An open-source, end-to-end encrypted anonymous email service.
+- [Skiff Mail](https://skiff.com/mail) - Skiff Mail is end-to-end encrypted email that protects your inbox and gives you the power to communicate freely.
 - [Tutanota](https://tutanota.com) - Secure, green and ad-free.
 Email to feel good about.

 ## Notes and Documents